Margherita Occhiena: Biography

 Margherita Occhiena was born on 1 April 1788 in Capriglio in Asti, the sixth of ten children.
 At the age of 24 she married 27 year old Francesco Bosco, a family friend and widower whose wife and infant daughter had died shortly after childbirth, leaving him with a three-year-old son, Anthony.
 The family settled in Becchi, a hamlet of Castelnuovo d'Asti (today Castelnuovo Don Bosco).
 Francesco died of pneumonia in May 1817, leaving the 29-year-old Margherita a single mother with three sons: Antonio, Giuseppe and Giovanni (John).

 A strong woman with clear ideas, Occhiena raised her sons with a regimen of sober living, strict but reasonable.
 The boys were quite different in temperament.
 Still, Occhiena made sure she presented them with the beginnings of a Christian education.
 She gave them the example of faith, wisdom, and courage in facing the difficulties of life.

 While Antonio served as the bread winner for the family, he also made life difficult for his more studious young brother, John.
 To keep peace in the family, Occhiena convinced Antonio to let John leave home to continue his schooling.
 With the support of his mother, John was able to complete his studies and be ordained a priest.

 In 1846, John became ill and Occhiena moved to Turin to care for him.
 After he recovered, she stayed to assisted him in his work with the poor and abandoned boys who were flocking to the city.
 For the next ten years she served as a surrogate mother for the hundreds of boys who called her "Mamma Margherita".
 The school and boys' club called the Oratory continued to expand.

 Though she herself was illiterate, Occhiena's wisdom and goodness became the model for the "preventive system" that was the basis of Don Bosco's educational approach.
 Throughout her life, Occhiena put God first and above all, consumed in a life of poverty, prayer and sacrifice.
-She died at the age of 68 in Turin on 25 November 1856.
+She died of pneumonia, at the age of 68 in Turin on 25 November 1856.